La Bou

 Sacramento area which sells sandwiches, soups, salads, breads and bakery items.
 It also has locations in Auburn, Roseville, Folsom and Elk Grove.
+Offering sit in and take out services.

 Corporate history

 In 1982, the first La Bou store opened its doors offering owner Trong Nguyen's handmade croissants.

 La Bou has expanded to 26 company-owned stores and franchised units all serving croissants and espresso drinks, in addition to pastries, soups, salads and sandwiches.
 In Sacramento, La Bou has a presence in the following areas: